 Imputation is also done for handling quality change associated with changes and replacements to products.
 The design of the index requires the same variety of a given product to be priced continually.
 There should be no difference in the physical variety or in the terms of sale.
 It is not always possible to continue with an unchanged specification, but if a close substitute can be found, then the replacement is made.
 The new specification is not compared directly with the base period price of the old specification but an evaluation is made of the change between the quality embodied in the old variety and that in the new.
 This estimate of quality difference is then used to adjust the price of the replacement product for the introduction period.

 In this method, additional information is sought from the respondent.
 The commodity specialist makes an evaluation of the quality change in conjunction with the respondent.
 If the change in value is small in relation to the price of the product, a satisfactory estimate may be obtained over the phone.
-For products undergoing substantial changes or which change their specifications frequently, more detailed information is required.
-Automobiles, because they undergo changes each model year, are one example where detailed information is obtained and closely analyzed.
+For products undergoing substantial changes or for those that change their specifications frequently, more detailed information is required.
+Automobiles (because they undergo changes each model year) are one example where detailed information is obtained and closely analyzed.

 The composite indexes are weighted averages of the elemental indexes.
-For the IPPI, commodity and industry weights are derived from sales of goods manufactured as reported for the 2010 ASML and edited to conform to the industry classification (i.e. NAICS).
-However, each December, company/product weights within a commodity index can be changed in order to reflect important changes in production patterns.
+For the IPPI, commodity and industry weights are derived from sales of goods manufactured as reported for the 2009 ASML and edited to conform to the industry classification (i.e. NAICS).
+Company/product weights within a commodity index can be changed periodically in order to reflect important changes in production patterns.
 The entire weighting scheme for the IPPI is generally revised every 5 years.
 The current time base and weight base is 2010=100.